Get insider access

 10,417 points

 As for the GPU compute score, the Core i3's integrated graphics perform poorly.
-The Core i5 and i7s' Iris Xe perform much better, but not enough for demanding tasks like video editing or 3D animation.
+The Core i5 and i7s' Iris Xe perform better, but still not enough for demanding tasks like video editing or 3D animation.

 7.2